-There are so many advantages to apprenticeships, from gaining a vocational qualification, to getting a head start in your chosen profession.
-Here’s our top 7 advantages of undertaking an apprenticeship.
+There are hundreds of advantages of apprenticeships, from gaining a vocational qualification, to getting a head start in your chosen profession.
+Here’s 7 reasons why you should consider doing an apprenticeship.

 One main advantage of apprenticeships is you’ll be gaining valuable work experience whilst studying.
-You’ll be able to gain a head start over people leaving college and university who won’t have as much work experience as you’ll have gained.
+You’ll be able to gain a headstart over people leaving college and university who won’t have as much work experience as you.

-No matter which level of apprenticeship you’re taking, you don’t have to pay to take classes.
-This is great, especially if you’re taking a degree apprenticeship as you can leave your apprenticeship with a degree with zero student debt.
+No matter what level of apprenticeship you’re taking, you don’t have to pay to take classes.
+This is great, especially if you’re taking a degree apprenticeship as you can leave your apprenticeship with a degree and without any student debt.

 Apprenticeships help you to develop work specific skills to your chosen industry.
-Apprentices also develop ‘soft skills’ from working, which employers love such as communication skills, the ability work to deadlines and under pressure, teamwork, and problem-solving.
-Putting theory into practice and practice into theory will help you at work/during your studies.
+Apprentices also develop ‘soft skills’ from working, which employers love such as communication skills, the ability to work to deadlines and under pressure, teamwork, and problem-solving.

 During your apprenticeship you’ll get mentoring and support from your employer and develop a close working relationship with people within your organisation.
 You’ll also meet people within your industry.
 You never know when a contact might come in handy!

-Whilst you’re not guaranteed a job at the end of the apprenticeship 90% are employed after the apprenticeship ends, and 71% stay with their employer.
+Whilst you’re not guaranteed a job at the end of the apprenticeship 90% of apprentices are employed after their apprenticeship ends, and 71% of them stay with their employer.
 You can work your way up the levels of apprenticeships from GCSE level to Masters degree level.

 As you’re still learning you’re technically a student!
-You can get a student card or an NUS Apprentice discount card, and since you’re earning you’ll actually have the money to buy things!
+You can get a student card and discounts at hundreds of retailers & restaurants!